-New fuel and vehicle registration taxes increase road funding statewide, but discord among road construction firms threatens to stymie effective planning around the new budget.
+New fuel and vehicle registration taxes in Indiana increase road funding statewide, but discord among road construction firms threatens to stymie effective planning around the new budget.

-- INDOT spearheads a survey of Indiana’s road building leaders, seeking comments on interorganizational relationships
+- The Indiana Department of Transportation (INDOT) spearheads a survey of Indiana’s road-building leaders, seeking comments on interorganizational relationships.

 “Travis Underhill is good at stabilizing things and helping people stay focused on their goals.
 He works with people to understand risk, assess it and develop a plan to mitigate it.”

 “When you get Travis Underhill to make sure people are flowing and Joe McGuinness to make sure money is flowing, you end up with a project that moves.”

 “If Joe McGuinness and Travis Underhill told me they were going to do something, I’d trust them completely.
 With those two, you know they’re going to follow through.
 They have that reputation.”